Patriots owner Kraft offered plea deal in prostitution case

 The owner of the Orchids of Asia Day Spa, the Jupiter, Florida, parlor Kraft is accused of visiting, is charged with 29 felony prostitution and related charges.
 Authorities investigated the 10 parlors for months, gathering evidence through interviews with men stopped leaving the spas, trash bin searches and surveillance of the spa owners.
 Judges then issued warrants allowing them to secretly install cameras inside the spas to record what transpired.

-Police said they have video of Hua Zhang's employees performing various sex acts with two dozen customers.
-Zhang, 58, has pleaded not guilty.
+Police said they have video of Orchids of Asia employees performing various sex acts with two dozen customers.
+Owner Hua Zhang, 58, has pleaded not guilty.

 Sheriff William Snyder of neighboring Martin County spearheaded the massage parlor crackdown.
 He said in a recent interview with The Associated Press the traditional route of only charging parlor owners and their employees while ignoring their customers doesn't work.
 He said the only way massage parlor prostitution and its related human trafficking will be curtailed is to charge the men, too.